-Last updated: October 13, 2017 at 3:42pm by Savanah – A House Committee in Minnesota passed a bill that would clarify online daily fantasy sports betting as a game of skill which would deem the activity legal.
-However, the bill didn’t get a Senate vote by the end of last year and it got shelved.
-If the bill were to pass it would not require daily fantasy sports sites to pay a license fee to the state.
-Electronic pull tabs and electronic linked bingo have seen a revenue increase of about 500% over the past 26 months.
-Revenues were $1.26 million and are now $7.35 million.
+Last updated: July 20, 2018 at 12:12pm by Savanah – The House in Minnesota did not pass a bill last month that would clarify online daily fantasy sports betting as a game of skill which would deem the activity legal.
+If the bill were to ever pass it would not require daily fantasy sports sites to pay a license fee to the state.
+Electronic pull tabs and electronic linked bingo have increased revenues by 500% the past two years.
 Phyllis Kahn, Minnesota State Representative, introduced a bill (HF 765) which would legalize sports betting.
 If passed, wagers would have to be made in person, minimum age of 21, cannot bet on events that include Minnesota college teams, and operators would be taxed 8% on net winnings.

 Online Poker in Minnesota – Estimated Date of Legalization: 2020-2021